Corbett · North-West Highlands

 Ruadh-stac Beag — common questions

-- How hard is Ruadh-stac Beag?
+- How difficult is Ruadh-stac Beag?

 - Standard parking is at NG958568 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Ruadh-stac Beag?
+- When should I climb Ruadh-stac Beag?

 - The standard good-weather months for Ruadh-stac Beag are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.